Don't miss the deadline. Apply now >

 Looking for a small business grant for women in Wisconsin?

 Our site is unique.
-You’re still going to have to roll up your sleeves and do the hard work.
-But WomensNet can help you find real grants, loans, and other funding for your business venture.
+We actually give startup and small business grants to women like you… every month.
 If you’re serious about getting money to grow your Wisconsin woman-owned business, you’ll find our site a valuable resource.

 After you’ve applied for the Amber Grant, be sure to check out the resources below.
 There are business people in Wisconsin ready to help women entrepreneurs just like you.